 As an ambassador for IBM and the Ignite program I have been nominated to attend and represent IBM at external events, the most prominent being my TV appearance on the WOW show.
 The show is an online platform designed to bridge the gap between industry experts and students looking for guidance on educational and career decisions.
 I was asked to attend as a Technology expert and during the live shooting of the show, shared my experience and answered any questions the students might have regarding careers in IT and technology.

-My journey began in January 2017 when I started on the City Gateway traineeship and successfully gained a 5 week work placement on IBM’s ‘Ignite’ program.
+My journey began when I started on the City Gateway traineeship and successfully gained a 5 week work placement on IBM’s ‘Ignite’ program.
 I was placed within IBM’s Brand and Communications team in the Marketing Department where the team focused on raising the profile of IBM in the UK & Ireland.
 My role was challenging and extremely varied and included a range of activities; supporting the Brand Systems, Internal Communications & External Relations teams.
 My day to day activities included the management of their social media channels, communication platforms, creation of social copy, newsletters and the filming and editing of presentational material.

 My role and the support of my IBM team and mentors allowed me to gain experience working in a corporate environment, developing my skills, employability, building relationships and an extensive network of IBMers.

 I received excellent feedback from both my team and the Ignite leadership over the course of my placement and my team were keen to find an opportunity to bring me on board on a paid placement.